James0937/SU22-Database-Course-Project/doc/Database Design.md

 Report:

 We create this index to help reduce the time cost for the first query.
 After creating index idx_p_u for the upper bound of the PriceRange table, the time cost in query1 increases significantly to 0.10s, but in query 2 it does not change much.
 For the first one, by default it is using the primary key of PriceRange table for sorting, so adding this redundant index will reduce the sort performance(from 22.23 to 96.32).
-Since the PriceRange table is relatively small and we cannot reduce the cardinality of indexes, we cannot save the cost whiile joining the table.
+Since the PriceRange table is relatively small and we cannot reduce the cardinality of indexes, we cannot save the cost while joining the table.
 So indexing is not always beneficial.
 For the second query, it does not use the PriceRange table, so the time change is probably random.